Uzumy14/geo-processor-monorepo/README3.md

 A monorepo application for geographic point processing built with FastAPI (Python), NestJS (TypeScript), and Next.js (React).
 This project demonstrates a microservices architecture with Redis caching and Docker containerization.

-## 🎯 Assessment Requirements Fulfilled
-This project implements all requirements from the candidate assessment:

 ## ✅ Python Service (FastAPI)

 ## Contenido